Henrique-Andrade-Franca/Henrique-Andrade-Franca/README.md

 - **Machine Learning**: Experience with libraries like TensorFlow and scikit-learn.
 - **Mathematical Modeling**: Comfortable with mathematical concepts and their application in computational problems.

-## Get in Touch
-I'm always eager to connect with fellow developers, enthusiasts, and anyone passionate about technology and its applications.
-Feel free to reach out to me via email or connect with me on Discord.

-Let's collaborate and build something amazing together! 💻✨

 <div align="center">

 ## Statistics: